Isthmus of Panama: Geology

 Over time, massive amounts of sediment from North and South America filled the gaps between the newly forming islands.
 Over millions of years, the sediment deposits added to the islands until the gap was completely filled.
-By no later than 4.5 million years ago, an isthmus had formed between North and South America.
-However, an article in Science magazine stated that zircon crystals in middle Miocene bedrock from northern Colombia indicated that by 10 million years ago, it is likely that instead of islands, a full isthmus between the North and South American continents had already formed where the Central American Seaway had been previously.
-A genomic study of army ants also tends to confirm that the isthmus emerged millions of years earlier than had long been thought.
+However, an article in Science magazine stated that zircon crystals in middle Miocene bedrock from northern Colombia indicated that by 10 Ma, it is likely that instead of islands, a full isthmus between the North and South American continents had already formed where the Central American Seaway had been previously.
+A genomic study of army ants also suggests that the isthmus emerged millions of years earlier than had long been thought.
+The Isthmus of Panama is not the only part of central America that has been low lying in the last tens of millions of years.
+This means the dates of first closure and final closure of the Central American Seaway (before it was artificially reopened to a degree by the Panama Canal) are likely to remain controversial.
+Some experts have proposed 15 Ma as the date of first closure, while others suggest that final closure might be more recent, based on genetic drift data for black mangroves along the Atlantic and Pacific coasts.